Starry starry night cookies

 I had no idea how long they had been in there, as they had worked their way to the back wall of the freezer, but it was worth a shot, baking them up to see what happened.

-As I’m certain you can guess from the fact that I decided to post about them, the results were amazing.
+As I’m certain you can guess from the fact that I decided to post about these starry starry night cookies, the results were amazing.

 It’s not a quick recipe.
 It’s not an add-water-eggs-and-shove-in-the-oven kind of thing.
 And I failed this recipe not once, but twice.
-But it’s worth the effort.
+But these starry starry night cookies are worth the effort.
 It’s worth it.

 My failures came from, I’m guessing, the brand of chocolate.
 The key to producing round chocolate drops, as opposed to super-flat chocolate disks, is that the cookie dough must freeze solid before going into the oven.